jinghuazhao/PW-pipeline/README.md

 Gene database | Entries
 --------------|--------
+Protein molecular pathways | 5,984
+Phenotypic gene sets | 2,473
+Reactome database pathways | 737
+KEGG) database pathways and Gene Ontology database terms | 184

-Protein molecular pathways derived from 169,810 high-confidence experimentally derived protein-protein interactions | 5,984 Phenotypic gene sets derived from 211,882 gene-phenotype pairs from the Mouse Genetics Initiative | 2,473 Reactome database pathways | 737
+The protein molecular pathways were deribed from 169,810 high-confidence experimentally derived protein-protein interactions, the phenotypic gene sets were from from 211,882 gene-phenotype pairs from the Mouse Genetics Initiative and 5,083 gene ontology database terms.
-Kyoto Encyclopedia of Genes and Genomes (KEGG) database pathways and 5,083 Gene Ontology database terms | 184

 An additional note relates to the common database: while it is appropriate for comparison, many entries are named after the ENSEMBL GENEID, e.g., ENSG00000000419, linking a reconstituted geneset